0xced/CLURLConnection/README.md

 • Automatic network activity indicator on iOS
 ---------------------------------------------
 On iOS, applications performing network connections are supposed to indicate their activity by toggling the UIApplication `networkActivityIndicatorVisible` property.
-Doing this manually is tedious. `CLURLConnection` takes care of automatically showing and hiding the network activity indicator. `CLURLConnection` does even toggle the network activity indicator for `NSURLConnection` instances.
+Doing this manually is tedious. `CLURLConnection` takes care of automatically showing and hiding the network activity indicator. `CLURLConnection` even toggles the network activity indicator for `NSURLConnection` instances.
 This is useful if you are using a library which creates `NSURLConnection` instances.

 Usage
 =====